Dynatrace/dynatrace-configuration-as-code/documentation/docs/configuration/yaml_config.md

 [...]
 ```

-Which is then used in `projects/infrastructure/alerting-profile/profile.json` as `{{.name}}`.

 ### Skip configuration deployment

-To skip configuration from deploying you can use predefined `skipDeployment` parameter.
-You can skip deployment of the whole configuration:
+To skip the deployment of a configuration, use the predefined `skipDeployment` parameter.

 ```yaml
 my-config:
   - name: "My config"
   - skipDeployment: "true"
 ```
-enable it by default, but skip for environment or group:
+If you wan to enable it by default, but skip for environment or group, do the following:
 ```yaml
 my-config:
   - name: "My config"